 TMDSAS Mini-Essays

 - Describe how your military experience prepared you for a career as a healthcare provider.
-(1000 characters)
+(1,000 characters, optional, appears under Military Service)

 - Have you ever been arrested or charged with any violation of the law regardless of outcome?
-(600 characters to provide details.)
+(600 characters to provide details, appears under Felonies and Misdemeanors)

-TMDSAS offers students two additional essays, one of which is optional.
-Both essays have a maximum character limit of 2,500 characters.
+TMDSAS also offers two additional essays, one of which is optional.
+Both have a maximum character limit of 2,500 characters.

-The second essay is optional and provides the admissions committee with more information on anything you do not feel you were able to cover in the rest of your application.
-You are strongly encouraged to take advantage of this opportunity to share more about yourself.
+The second essay is optional and gives you space to provide the admissions committee with any context not covered elsewhere in your application.
+You’re strongly encouraged to take advantage of it.

 Should You Use the Full Character Limit?